kurrik/roomanna/blog.roomanna.com/src/site/posts/026-moonshot/body.md

 </p>

-The team rules for Ludum Dare extend the time period to 72 hours, but Wes and I agreed to do our best to get something done in 48 (we have jobs, you know).
-On April 26 I finished work early, ran over to the market to purchase necessities - beer, chips, bourbon, Coke.
+The team rules for Ludum Dare extend the time period to 72 hours, but Wes and I agreed to do our best to get something done in 48.
+On April 26 2013 I finished work early and ran over to the market to purchase necessities - beer, chips, bourbon, Coke.
 The theme announcement was scheduled to arrive via Tweet at 7pm.
 Wes showed up at 6:56.